PLEASE CONTACT US:

 The second and third educators of children are the parish and the school respectively.
 In terms of the school, St. Pancras has long been a place in which everybody knows everybody.
 Certainly, the school expects to know its children – and their families – very well.
 Clearly, there are good reasons for strong bonds.
 First, children feel very securely looked after when they know that both home and school are right behind them.
 Second, home and school – through close relations – are in a better position to enable their children to grow academically and pastorally.
 And, third, when things are tough at home, the school is readily able to help.

-Being there for families is very much one of the principal features of Mr. Ian Clarke’s role.
+Being there for families was very much one of the principal features of Mr. Ian Clarke’s role and will continue to be a focus for Mrs. Frolish's work.
 We still champion the slogan Every Child Matters.
 We might easily add Every Family Matters.

 Mutual respect is a feature of the school’s home-school relations.
 So is straightforwardness and honesty.
 St. Pancraas School undertakes to report professionally, accurately and formatively to parents and carers, refusing to duck issues.
 From time to time such an approach might create tension between staff and parents.
 However, it is our experience that such stresses and strains are as occasionally necessary in the interests of children at school as they are within the family at home.
 Informed – on both sides – by a genuine commitment to getting it right together and the bonds only get stronger.